deathrashed/mp3tag/README.md

 ### Prefix Guide

 When you assign a custom macOS keyboard shortcut via **System Settings → Keyboard → Keyboard Shortcuts → App Shortcuts**, the shortcut is matched to a menu item by its **exact** title — the first character is what macOS uses as the trigger key.
-If six action groups all start with the same word (e.g. "Save Album"), they collide.
+If several action groups start with the same word (e.g. "Save Album"), they collide.

 The single-letter prefix (`S - Search`, `F - Fix`, `D - Disc Number`, `E - Export`, etc.) gives every action group a **unique first letter**, so you can assign a clean, distinct macOS shortcut to each one without collisions.

 <details>
-<summary><strong>Show bundled actions…</strong> (38 actions across 5 groups)</summary>
+<summary><a id="bundled-actions"></a><strong>Show bundled actions…</strong> (38 actions across 5 groups)</summary>

 | Action | Purpose |
 |---|---|